venam/blog/_posts/2015-09-25-group-work.markdown

 through our lineage certain faculties that might not be present in others.

-We are the most recent being of our lineage.
+We are the most recent beings of our lineage.

 Screw all the bullshit about equality, we aren't by nature.
 It's diversity that makes the world run.
-Some persons will never be intellectual thoughout their lifetime.
+Some persons will never be intellectual in the way we imagine it.

-In my school days, when I was confronted with the choice of choosing team partners I preferred being alone.
+In my school days, when I had to choose team partners I preferred being alone.

-The uncertainty of how enthusiast others are to work strengthened my decision.
+The uncertainty of how enthusiast others are strengthened my decision.
-I develop my own energy fuel that helps me continue putting efforts in my projects.
+I develop my own energy that helps me put efforts in my projects.

 Alone it feels personal and I can work at my own pace.
 A failure or